ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) The switch becomes more sensitive
+A) The switch operates faster

-B) The contacts can weld together permanently
+B) The switch becomes more sensitive

-C) The switch becomes quieter
+C) The contacts can weld together permanently

-D) The switch operates faster
+D) The switch becomes quieter

 ---

-B) The contacts can weld together permanently
+C) The contacts can weld together permanently

 ///